mad1982max/CrackYour1TI/React_HIGH.md

 # 19. How do you memoize a component?

 **React.memo** is a higher-order component (or HOC for short) which accepts a react component and an optional function that uses props to conditionally update the component using memoization

+# 20. What is Virtual DOM?

+Virtual DOM is just a copy of the original DOM kept in the memory and synced with the real DOM by libraries such as ReactDOM.
+This process is called Reconciliation.
+A virtual DOM object has the same properties as a real DOM object, but it lacks the real thing’s power to directly change what’s on the screen.
+Manipulating the DOM is slow.
+Manipulating the virtual DOM is much faster, because nothing gets drawn onscreen.

+# 21. How Virtual DOM works?

+When anything new is added to the application, a virtual DOM is created and it is represented as a tree.
+Each element in the application is a node in this tree.
+So, whenever there is a change in the state of any element, a new Virtual DOM tree is created.
+This new Virtual DOM tree is then compared with the previous Virtual DOM tree and make a note of the changes.
+After this, it finds the best possible ways to make these changes to the real DOM.
+Now only the updated elements will get rendered on the page again.

+_In react_, everything is treated as a component be it a functional component or class component.
+A component can contain a state.
+Each time we change something in our JSX file or let’s put it in simple terms, whenever the state of any component is changed react updates its Virtual DOM tree.
+Though it may sound that it is ineffective but the cost is not much significant as updating the virtual DOM doesn’t take much time.
+React maintains two Virtual DOM at each time, one contains the updated Virtual DOM and one which is just the pre-update version of this updated Virtual DOM.
+Now it compares the pre-update version with the updated Virtual DOM and figures out what exactly has changed in the DOM like which components have been changed.
+This process of comparing the current Virtual DOM tree with the previous one is known as _‘diffing’_.
+Once React finds out what exactly has changed then it updated those objects only, on real DOM.
+React uses something called batch updates to update the real DOM.
+It just means that the changes to the real DOM are sent in batches instead of sending any update for a single change in the state of a component.
+We have seen that the re-rendering of the UI is the most expensive part and React manages to do this most efficiently by ensuring that the Real DOM receives batch updates to re-render the UI.
+This entire process of transforming changes to the real DOM is called _Reconciliation_